Skip to main content

 The Bank of Canada’s impact on mortgage rates

 One of the most important influences on mortgage rates is the Bank of Canada’s interest rate.
-A change to the Bank of Canada’s rate generally results in an equal adjustment to the prime rates of mortgage providers, although not always.
+Also referred to as the Overnight Lending Rate or key benchmark rate, a change to the Bank of Canada’s rate generally results in an equal adjustment to the Prime rate in Canada and, by extension, that of mortgage providers.
 This is because the Bank of Canada is a reserve bank, backed by the federal government.

 Unlike the retail banks, the Bank of Canada tends to change rates proactively, rather than reactively.
 If there’s an economic downturn coming, the Bank of Canada will often cut rates early on, much as it did at the beginning of the COVID-19 pandemic.
 Cutting rates makes it cheaper to borrow money, which stimulates economic activity.
 Conversely, the Bank will increase interest rates if inflation is getting too high, for the opposite reason, just as it did throughout 2022 to combat historically high inflation rates.